-A representative from AST will serve as the inspector of election.
+Our General Counsel and Secretary or her designee will act as the inspector of election.

-Where can I find the voting results of the 2017 Annual Meeting?
+Where can I find the voting results of the 2018 Annual Meeting?

-The preliminary voting results will be announced at the 2017 Annual Meeting.
-The final voting results will be tallied by the inspector of election and published in a Current Report on Form 8-K, which the Company is required to file with the SEC within four business days following the 2017 Annual Meeting.
+The preliminary voting results will be announced at the 2018 Annual Meeting.
+The final voting results will be tallied by the inspector of election and published in a Current Report on Form 8-K, which the Company is required to file with the SEC within four business days following the 2018 Annual Meeting.